-Short selling is when an investor—often an institutional investor like a hedge fund—borrows a stock and sells the shares with the intention of buying it back later to return.
+Short selling is when an investor—often an institutional investor like a hedge fund—borrows a stock and sells the shares with a plan to buy it back later to return.
 When someone shorts a stock, they’re betting the stock price will go down between the time they sell and repurchase the stock.

-Lynch explained shorting a stock with a simple example: It’s like what would happen if she sells her husband’s Nike Jordans to someone for full price, with the intention to buy them at a lower price from the outlet mall and pocket the difference.
+Lynch explained shorting a stock with a simple example: It’s like what would happen if she sells her husband’s Nike Jordans to someone for full price, with the intention to buy them at a lower price from the outlet mall and pocket the profit.

 Except in the case of GME, the hedge fund’s plans went wrong as so many retail investors started buying.

 “Like if I went to the outlets to buy a pair of Jordans to replace the ones I borrowed, and they weren't there,” Lynch said.
 “Now I'm over on eBay and get in a bidding war because they are now the hottest pair of sneakers around.
 The hedge funds will need to close the position and buy the stock for the new market value, even if it isn't worth it.
 The people in the forums that are orchestrating this are telling others to go buy GameStop—not because it is a good long-term investment.
 They want to beat the hedge funds at their own game.”

-The GameStop saga attracted regulatory scrutiny, with the House Financial Services Committee and the Justice Department taking a deeper look at events that led to this surge.
-Major brokerages, such as Robinhood, that average investors used to participate in this trading frenzy restricted trading in GME and some other meme stocks.
-Robinhood’s CEO said the restrictions were to help the brokerage meet increased regulatory deposit requirements.
+As you might expect, the GameStop saga attracted quite a bit of legal scrutiny.
+The House Financial Services Committee and the Justice Department both took a deeper look at events that led to this surge.
+Major brokerages, such as Robinhood, that average investors used to engage in this trading frenzy, chose to restrict trading in GME and some other meme stocks.
+Robinhood’s CEO said the restrictions were to help the brokerage meet increased regulatory deposit mandates.

-Plus, the entire event has caused general speculation regarding Wall Street strategies, as well as the ethics of the relationship between traditional financial markets and modern-day investors.
+Plus, the entire event has caused suspicion of Wall Street strategies, as well as the ethics of the relationship between traditional financial markets and current investors.